minosg/chromedesk/README.md

 _Note that the library files inluded in the setup file can vary depending on your windows GTK3 aio installation._

+### Troubleshooting ###
+To debug executable set base="Console" in setupW32.py and rebuild.
+* Symptom: `InsecurePlatformWarning: A true SSLContext object is not available...`
+* Solution: Upgrade Python to 2.7.9+ ,or if that not an option downgrade requests `sudo pip install requests==2.5.3`

 ### Updated to work with the new ChromeCast2 Stream ###